Auto-Compressing Networks: Introduction

 \section{Introduction}

 Deep learning has achieved significant breakthroughs across diverse tasks and domains \citep{krizhevsky2012imagenet, lecun2015deep, brown2020languagemodelsfewshotlearners}; however, it still lacks the flexibility, robustness, and efficiency of biological networks.
 Modern models rely on deep architectures with billions of parameters, leading to high computational, storage, and energy costs.
-Architecturally, these large models are primarily characterized by short residual connections \citep{he2016deep}, a design initially developed to enable robust training of deep neural networks via backpropagation.
+Architecturally, these large models are primarily characterized by short residual connections \citep{he2016deep}, a design initially developed to enable robust training of deep neural networks via backpropagation by providing stable gradient flow through these exceptionally deep networks.
 These skip connections establish a network topology where multiple information pathways are created \citep{veit2016residual}, resulting in an ensemble-like behavior that delivers more efficient training and superior generalization compared to traditional feedforward networks.